Packaging your plugin

 Select all files within your plugin's parent folder.
 On both macOS and Windows you can right-click to compress:

-If you plan to distribute via the XD plugin manager, your .ZIP file must be less than 25MB in size.
-You'll only be able to submit for review if your file is under the size limit.
+If you plan to distribute via the XD plugin manager, your .ZIP file must be less than 25MB in size and contain fewer than 3,000 files.
+You'll only be able to submit for review if your file is under these limits.

 You should not compress the plugin's parent folder.
 Instead, compress the contents of the parent folder.
-Failure to do so will likely cause a rejection when submitting to the I/O Console.
+Failure to do so will likely cause a rejection when submitting to the Adobe Developer Console.

 2. Rename the .ZIP extension to .XDX